O-kegly History, Family Crest & Coats of Arms

-Early Origins of the O'Kegly family
+Early Origins of the O-kegly family

-County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from very ancient times.
+The surname O-kegly was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from very ancient times.

-Early History of the O'Kegly family
+Early History of the O-kegly family

-O'Kegly Spelling Variations
+O-kegly Spelling Variations

-Early Notables of the O'Kegly family (pre 1700)
+Early Notables of the O-kegly family (pre 1700)

-Migration of the O'Kegly family to the New World and Oceana
+Migration of the O-kegly family

 A massive wave of Irish immigrants hit North America during the 19th century.
 Although many early Irish immigrants made a carefully planned decision to leave left Ireland for the promise of free land, by the 1840s immigrants were fleeing a famine stricken land in desperation.
 The condition of Ireland during the Great Potato Famine of the late 1840s can be attributed to a rapidly expanding population and English imperial policies.
 Those Irish families that arrived in North America were essential to its rapid social, industrial, and economic development.
-Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name O'Kegly: Andrew, Hugh, James, John, Joseph, Neil, Thomas and William Quigg all arrived in Philadelphia between 1800 and 1870; Andrew, Charles, Daniel, Edward, Francis, George, Hugh, James, John, Michael, Patrick, Thomas and William Quigley all arrived in Philadelphia between 1800 and 1870.
+Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name O-kegly: Andrew, Hugh, James, John, Joseph, Neil, Thomas and William Quigg all arrived in Philadelphia between 1800 and 1870; Andrew, Charles, Daniel, Edward, Francis, George, Hugh, James, John, Michael, Patrick, Thomas and William Quigley all arrived in Philadelphia between 1800 and 1870.

 Related Stories +